 Exercise a high degree of caution in Mexico because of high levels of violent crime and drug-related violence.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

 - Reconsider your need to travel to the State of Guerrero, except for the tourist areas of the cities of Ixtapa-Zihuatanejo and Taxco, and the toll road to Taxco, due to the very high levels of violent crime and volatile security situation.
 This includes Acapulco.
-See Safety and security.
+See Safety and security

-- Reconsider your need to travel to the State of Michoacán, except the cities of Morelia and Lázaro Cardenas, and the Monarch butterfly reserves, due to increasing organised crime and the volatile security situation in the state.
+- Reconsider your need to travel to the State of Michoacán, except the cities of Morelia and Lázaro Cardenas, and the Monarch butterfly reserves, due to organised crime and the volatile security situation in the state.
+See Safety and security

 - Reconsider your need to travel to the State of Tamaulipas due to the high levels of crime, including kidnapping and extortion.
-See Safety and security.
+See Safety and security

 - Reconsider your need to travel to the Sierra Madre Occidental Mountains in southern Chihuahua State, north-eastern Sinaloa State, north-western Durango State and south eastern Sonora State, except for the Chihuahua-Pacific Railway, due to very high levels of violent crime and lawlessness.
+See Safety and security

-- Be aware of the risk of violent crime and instances of civil unrest when travelling by road in rural areas.
+- Be alert to the risk of violent crime and civil unrest when travelling by road in rural areas.
 See Safety and security and Local travel

 - Travellers can become victims of violence directed against others.
-Avoid all large public gatherings, protests and demonstrations as they may turn violent.
+Avoid large public gatherings, protests and demonstrations as they could turn violent.
+See Safety and security

 Entry and exit